-The MGH Institute's new Doctor of Nursing Practice program is at the forefront of educational change, preparing today's advanced practice nurses for leadership roles in the increasingly complex management of health care delivery.
+The MGH Institute's Doctor of Nursing Practice program is at the forefront of educational change, preparing registered nurses for leadership roles in the increasingly complex management of healthcare delivery.
 The program was developed in response to the American Association of Colleges of Nursing (AACN) 2004 decision that advanced practice nursing education should move from the master's to the doctoral level by the year 2015.

 Building on the MGH Institute's current graduate-level nursing curriculum, the innovative DNP program provides an unmatched opportunity to build on your knowledge, expand your professional roles, and contribute to improved health care outcomes through practice, policy, and scholarship.

 Upon completion of your doctoral degree requirements, you will be prepared to provide leadership for health system change in a variety of settings - whether as a manager of quality initiatives, an executive in a health care organization, a director of clinical programs, or a faculty member responsible for clinical teaching and program delivery.

-Applicants to the Doctor of Nursing Practice program, must be registered nurses who hold a master's degree.
+Applicants to the Post- Master's Doctor of Nursing Practice program, must be registered nurses who hold a master's degree and are advanced practice nurses, administrators, health policy or informatics experts.
 (Applicants with a master's in a field other than nursing may be required to complete additional coursework.)
+Applicants to the RN-DNP cohort must be Registered Nurses who hold a baccalaureate degree (applicants with a baccalaureate in another field will be required to take additional courses).
+Interested chief nursing officers and senior vice presidents of patient care services will be screened for eligibility into the DNP for Nurse Executives.